madman-bob/python-parse-2d/README.md

 Alternatively, you can extract the path as a single token, using the `WireTokenizer`, or as a directed path, by subclassing `WireTokenizer`.

+A more complete [sample](https://github.com/madman-bob/python-parse-2d/tree/master/samples/circuit_diagram) is also provided, to demonstrate the use of these tools, by parsing the [Circuit Diagram](https://esolangs.org/wiki/Circuit_Diagram) language.

 ## Reference

 ### `Diagram`